“Some people feel the rain. Others just get wet.”

 - A storm is brewing – there is going to be trouble: She looks furious.
 A storm is brewing.

-- To take a rain check (on a suggestion/offer) – not to accept an offer/suggestion at once but possible accept it later: Do you mind if I take a rain check on that drink?
+- To take a rain check (on a suggestion/offer) – not to accept an offer/suggestion at once but possibly accept it later: Do you mind if I take a rain check on that drink?
 I have to work late tonight.

 - Every cloud has a silver lining – every difficult or unpleasant situation has some advantage: I know you think it’s all wrong.
 But every cloud has a silver lining.
 You’ll just see it a bit later.